 Regardless of description, Chehak strives to create new work in original style, color, and subject matter.
 He is motivated by the mere fact that just one more person enjoys his work enough to hang it in their home or office.

 He has been featured on the University of Iowa’s website the Daily Palette; in 2002 was chosen to display his artwork in the Iowa Governor’s Mansion; his Urban Crowding was selected as the January 2010 Cover art for JMCP magazine; in 2015 John’s Iowa Landscape was chosen as banner art for the MFA Creative Writing Program at Iowa State University; and early in 2016, he finished a successful one-man show at The Biomedical Research Facility at the University of Iowa Medical Campus in Iowa City, IA.
 Currently, Mr. Chehak has patrons in more than 40 states.

-For the past several years John and his wife Debbie have successfully participated in exclusive juried art fairs in Chicago, Evanston, Minneapolis, Edina, Omaha, Elmhurst, Winnetka, Northbrook, Glencoe, Geneva, Oconomowoc, St. Charles, Peoria, Highland Park, Hinsdale, Des Moines, and Madison.
+For the past several years John and his wife Debbie have successfully participated in exclusive juried art fairs in Chicago, Evanston, Minneapolis, Edina, Omaha, Elmhurst, Winnetka, Northbrook, Glencoe, Geneva, Oconomowoc, St. Charles, Peoria, Highland Park, Hinsdale, Des Moines, St. Louis, and Madison.

 I do not purposefully try to emulate or paint in a particular art style.
 What and how I paint is innate and spontaneous.
 However, people always ask me, or even more often, tell me, what style "I fit into".
 It's interesting.